Pallion Group: External investment and diversification

 In 1965, a 25% interest in Palloys was acquired by Wieland Edeinmetalle GMBH (now part of the Saxonia Franke Group).
-To this day, Palloys is the exclusive Australian distributor of Wieland Plating Products.
+To this day, Palloys is the Australian distributor of Wieland Plating Products.
 In 1986 interests associated with the Kay family acquired the remaining 75% interest in Palloys.

 In 1972, Australian Bullion Company (NSW) Pty Limited commenced operation as a distributor of bullion products throughout Australia.
-It now trades under the name ABC Bullion, a brand which is of one of the cornerstones of the Australian gold trading system.
+It now trades under the name ABC Bullion, the largest independent bullion dealer in Australia and a cornerstone of the Australian gold trading system.

 In 1990, Palloys diversified from the jewellery casting market into the manufacture and supply of fabricated alloyed precious metal in various forms: wire; sheet; solders; milled wedding rings; and precious metal refining services.
 It did so through a joint venture agreement with Bullion Mark Pty Limited, a company associated with Mr P.J.
 Williams and Harringtons Limited, a listed Australian public company and now part of the Perth Mint.
 The new joint venture entity was called Alloy & Gold Supply (NSW) Pty Ltd. Through various mergers and acquisitions, the non-Palloys 50% interest was acquired by AGR Matthey (itself a joint venture between the Western Australian State Government Perth Mint, Australian Gold Alliance (a wholly owned subsidiary of Newmont Mining Corporation) and Johnson Matthey Plc).